 IntroductionChristian SJ Thomason runs a blog and active twitter account to proselytize for her faith.
 She's also engaged Matt Dillahunty on the Atheist Experience.
-One of the linchpins of her argument for Christianity is the bravery of early Christians sic.
-I had sort of promised to respond to it.
-Her post is long, and necessitates a two part response from me.
+One of the linchpins of her argument for Christianity is the

 - The main problem with the SJT post is it dances between two arguments.
 First, she tries to debunk Carrier's 'mythical Jesus'.
 Second, she tries to argue that the early Christians were brave and this was a product of witnessing the resurrection.
 This makes her blog post a complete mess to wade through.